git4rk/ApplicationServeronCloud/gettingStartedSTE.md

 {:new_window: target="_blank"}
 {:codeblock: .codeblock}

-# Getting Started Guide for Single Tenant Environments
+# Single Tenant Environments
 {: #getting_startedSTE}

-The WebSphere Application Server in {{site.data.keyword.Bluemix}}:Single Tenant Environment is an offering that provides customers with an isolated WebSphere workload, a fully integrated hybrid environment, and secure data.
-The Getting Started Guide is designed to identify key elements that assist clients in accessing and managing their WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}: Single Tenant Environment.
+The {{site.data.keyword.appserver_full}}:Single Tenant Environment is an offering that provides customers with an isolated WebSphere workload, a fully integrated hybrid environment, and secure data.
+This getting started guide is designed to identify key elements that assist clients in accessing and managing their WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}: Single Tenant Environment.
 {: shortdesc}